Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Chemistry

-CHM 110 Basic Chemistry (3 Credits)
+CHM 110 Basic Concepts in Chemistry (3 Credits)

 Introduction to the basic concepts necessary for an understanding of chemistry.
 These fundamental concepts are the foundation for this course and are more fully developed in later chemistry courses.
 Designed for students with no chemistry background.